tdhadfield/M2R_RMT_FTS/README.md

 Matrices.
 Eigenvectors and eigenvalues.
 Symmetric matrices.
 Orthogonal matrices.
 When does a matrix have a basis of (orthogonal) eigenvectors?
 Examples.
 Singular Value Decomposition (SVD) and Principal Component Analysis (PCA).

-## Introduction to Random Matrix Theory
+## Random Variable basics

-What is a Random Matrix?
 Random variables.
 Uniform and Normal (Gaussian) distribution.
 Expectation, Variance, Covariance, Correlation.
 Sums of Gaussians.

+## Introduction to Random Matrix Theory

+What is a Random Matrix?

 ## Introduction to Financial Time Series